TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

-    If a bootable pool's boot image or platform image becomes corrupt, even if it's `zones`, a machine can still be booted with a USB stick, CD-ROM, or other method of booting SmartOS, and recovery methods can occur.
+    If a bootable pool's boot image or platform image becomes corrupt, even if it's `zones`, a machine can still be booted with a USB stick, CD-ROM, or other method of booting SmartOS.
+A bootable pool can then be repaired using piadm(1M) from the USB stick or CD-ROM.